GurSych/EquationsLib/README.md

 print(equ_dict) # {'res': 14.0, 'x': 2.0, 'y': 72.3, 'z': -3.0}
 ```

-String should have two parts with `=` between them.
-All variables are moved to the left side and free terms are moved to the right one<br>
+String should have two parts with `=` between them.<br>
+All variables are moved to the left side and free terms are moved to the right one.
 Returned dictionary will have right side value by `"res"` key and variablies' coefficients by their names

 > [!WARNING]
 > The function works only with variables whose names consist of a single Latin alphabet character